< All blogs

 3. What kind of handling procedures do we need?

-Having classified and labelled our assets, we also need to make sure that they remain appropriately protected throughout their lives, particularly if they go beyond the organization’s boundaries e.g. to another location via courier or to a third party via electronic transfer.
+Having classified and labelled our assets, we also need to make sure that they remain appropriately protected throughout their lives, particularly if they go beyond the organisation’s boundaries e.g. to another location via courier or to a third party via electronic transfer.
 This is really about understanding the ways in which your information assets are used and ensuring that procedures are in place to keep them secure.
 Again, starting with the highest level assets is usually a good idea.
 This is an area in which there have been many notorious public breaches to do with government departments with sensitive information such as names, addresses and tax information going missing, sometimes in unencrypted form.

 So think about whether your information is saved onto other media, printed, transmitted, emailed or otherwise processed in a way that makes a procedure necessary.